 A number of published studies, including a meta-analysis of 180 studies, have found little support for the claims made about the programs.
-Densem, Nuthall, Bushnell et al 1989; Kavale and Mattson 1983; Kaplan, Polatajko, Wilson et al 1983 and Cummins 1991 concluded that the original basis for perceptual motor programs were flawed and not in accord with vigorous scientific research methods.
+Densem, Nuthall, Bushnell, et al 1989; Kavale and Mattson 1983; Kaplan, Polatajko, Wilson et al 1983 and Cummins 1991 concluded that the original basis for perceptual motor programs was flawed and not in accord with rigorous scientific research methods.

 Other motor therapies

 There are a variety of other motor therapies offered to children with ADHD and learning difficulties.
 Some of these come under the title of Îkinaesthesiologyâ.
 Assessments are undertaken by a variety of different people, many of whom claim that a child’s problems with concentration and learning are due to some sort of neurological disorganization or dysfunction.
 Sometimes it is claimed that one side of the brain is less well developed than the other, or that there is a failure of the two sides of the brain to communicate properly.